Beat the heat this summer with Gazpacho, a light and refreshing chilled Spanish tomato soup that only takes 15 minutes of hands-on time.

-In this recipe, I like to finish my gazpacho soup with a good drizzle of extra virgin olive oil and a garnish of fresh mint and cilantro.
-Serve with crusty bread from the store, or go the extra mile with Spanish Tuna Empanadillas.
+As far as gazpacho ingredients, let’s just agree right now that no two gazpacho recipes are the same.
+But most, including my recipe, have these essential ingredients listed below.
+I like to finish my gazpacho with a good drizzle of extra virgin olive oil and a garnish of fresh mint and cilantro.

 - Tomatoes.
 About 2 pounds of ripe tomatoes

-- Green bell pepper
+- Green bell pepper adds a vegetal depth to the soup.

 - Bread.
 Use stale white bread and trim the crust off.
-The bread is typically soaked in water until ver soft, then squeezed well to dispose of excess water.
+The bread is typically soaked in water until soft, then squeezed to dispose of excess water.
 If you want a low-carb gazpacho soup, you can omit the bread.

 - Seasoning.
 You can certainly stick only to salt, pepper, and ground cumin, which is a popular ingredient used more in the south of Spain.
-If you like a little spice, add a pinch of cayenne pepper
+If you like a little spice, add a pinch of cayenne pepper.

 - Blanch and peel the tomatoes.
 Simply put the tomatoes in a pot of boiling water and boil for about 40 seconds or so, then take them out with a slotted spoon and let them sit to cool for a minute.
 When they are cool enough to handle (but not fully cooled), you can easily peel the skin off.

-What to serve with gazpacho?
+What to Serve with Gazpacho?

-More Recipes to Try
+More Spanish Recipes to Explore

 Gazpacho Recipe